Béatrice Uria-Monzon: Career

 After a 2012 DVD recording of Carmen, with Roberto Alagna as José, directed by Calixto Bieito and conducted by Marc Piollet, a reviewer from Opera Forum noted:

 She exudes class.
 Deeply human and natural, she conveys a sense of distinguished boredom whenever one of her lovers no longer pleases her; the close-ups serve her particularly well, capturing her every expression, and all without a hint of vulgarity; we are a long way from the usual hussies...
 She is completely immersed in the staging and shows that, after playing this role in so many different productions for over twenty years, she remains one of the best Carmens, even if her first aria is always a little difficult to get going.

 Uria-Monzon performed as Eboli in Don Carlos in 1998 at the Theatre de Wallonie, in 2001 as Giulietta in Offenbach's Les contes d'Hoffmann and the title role of Massenet's Hérodiade.
-In 2007 she appeared as Venus in Wagner's Tannhauser, at the Bastille Opera, with Stephen Gould in the title role and conducted by Seiji Ozawa.
+In 2007 she appeared as Venus in Wagner's Tannhäuser, at the Bastille Opera, with Stephen Gould in the title role and conducted by Seiji Ozawa.
 She portrayed Santuzza in Mascagni's Cavalleria rusticana in Orange in 2009, alongside Alagna as Turiddu and conducted by Georges Prêtre.
 In 2012, she appeared as Puccini's Tosca at the Avignon Opera, entering soprano repertoire.
 She repeated the role at La Scala in Milan in 2015, alongside Fabio Sartori as Cavaradossi and Željko Lučić as Scarpia, directed by Luc Bondy and conducted by Carlo Rizzi.
 In Paris, she took part in the world premiere there of Luca Francesconi's Trompe-la-mort in April 2017, conducted by Susanna Mälkki, in the role of Comtesse de Sérizy.
 In 2018 she performed the role of Lady Macbeth in Verdi's Macbeth in Toulouse, conducted by Daniel Oren, and first performed the title role of Cilea's Adriana Lecouvreur.
 In 2020, she appeared as Queen Marguerite in Boesman's Yvonne, princesse de Bourgogne in Paris and as Elena in Boito's Mefistofele in Toulouse.
 Her last performance at the Paris Opéra was as Dona Honoria, Dona Isabelle and La Religieuse in Marc-André Dalbavie's Soulier de satin in 2021.
 She appeared as Eurydice in the world premiere of Zad Moultaka's Hémon at the Opéra national du Rhin in Strasbourg in March 2021.
 She portrayed the title role of Ponchielli's La Gioconda for the opening performance of the 2021/22 season in Toulouse.
 A reviewer described her interpretation as emotional and tragic, "with dark tones full of character in her powerful mezzo".
 She appeared there in 2022 as the Foreign Princess in Dvořák's Rusalka, conducted by Frank Beermann.